uraimo/SwiftyGPIO/README.md

     wget https://raw.githubusercontent.com/uraimo/SwiftyGPIO/master/Sources/SwiftyGPIO.swift

-(For a sample project that uses the package manager retrieving SwiftyGPIO from GitHub check the **Examples** directory)
+(For sample projects that uses the package manager retrieving SwiftyGPIO from GitHub check the **Examples** directory)

 Once downloaded, in the same directory create an additional file that will contain the code of your application (e.g. main.swift).